realdecoy/frontier/packages/frontier-plugins/plugin-mobile/docs/getting-started.md

 # Getting Started

-[RDVue Mobile](https://github.com/realdecoy/rdmobile) is an opinionated CLI for generating React Native Expo projects.
+[Mobile](https://github.com/realdecoy/rdmobile) is an opinionated CLI for generating React Native Expo projects.
 We do so by adopting a development style guide which enforces strong typing with TypeScript, standardized Component, Layout and Screen models, and a data-layer design promoting unified consumption through React Contexts and Services.
-Follow the [installation guide](#Step-1:-Installation) below to set up the Stripe CLI.
+Follow the [installation guide](#installation) below to set up the Stripe CLI.

-## Dependencies
+## System Requirements

-You will need [React Native CLI](https://docs.expo.dev/get-started/installation/#expo-cli) and it dependencies in order to run the project.
+1. You will need [React Native Expo CLI](https://docs.expo.dev/get-started/installation/#expo-cli) and it dependencies in order to run the project.
+2. Git
+3. For macOS or Linux users: Watchman
+4. MacOs to run on iOS simular.

+Recommended tools

+1. Visual Studio Code Editor [VS Code](https://code.visualstudio.com/download).

+---

 ## Installation
-Installing the RDVue mobile plugin can be done with the following command:
+Installing the mobile plugin can be done with the following command:
 ```bash
 $ frontier plugins:install @rdfrontier/plugin-mobile
 ```

 ### Validate installation

-The current version of mobile can be retrieved with the command:
+To check if the everything went will you can check the current version of mobile:

 ```bash
 frontier mobile -v | --version